Welcome Day

 The leader in you

 Every leader is different, taking a different style and approach to leadership.
 To be a successful leader, it’s vital to understand the real “you”, the values you are driven by, and how to use your strengths to best benefit your organisation.
 Now more than ever, ensuring you are an inclusive leader is paramount.
-And in tough times, protecting your own wellbeing, as well as finding clarity about how your work aligns to your personal and career goals, becomes increasingly important.
+And in tough times, protecting your own wellbeing becomes increasingly important, as does clarity about how your work aligns to your personal and career goals.

 The workshop will cover: